llvm-dcpu16/llvm-dcpu16/README.md

 Although, this program is perfectly valid, no existing DCPU16 assembly accepts it because of two primary reasons:

-- Label declarations in most 'regular' assemblers are defined as label: but DCPU16 assemblers prefer :label syntax.
+- Label declarations in most 'regular' assemblers are defined as label: (colon at the end of line), but DCPU16 assemblers prefer :label (colon at the beginning) syntax.
   I have not yet decided what to do here: make hacks to LLVM to teach the new label syntax or convince DCPU16 assemblers to accept both formats (which is pretty safe).